nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/content-automation-concepts.md

 //Note: The following code doesn't match any valid syntax, it is here to illustrate the algorithm logic behind the automation chain "chain10".
 DocumentList list = Nuxeo.query("SELECT * FROM File");
 For (DocumentModel doc:list){
     sourceValue= doc.getPropertyValue("dc:source");
     doc.updatePropertyValue("dc:description",sourceValue);
     doc.lock;
 }
 // We see that there is only one loop, compared to native looping.
 ```

 #### Loop per Page

 It is possible to query documents in a paginated style using the **Fetch** > **PageProvider** operation.
 You can subsequently use the **Execution Flow** > **Run For Each Page** operation to execute a chain as many times as there are pages in the result set.
 This chain will receive as input a documentList corresponding to the content of each page of the query result set.
-(TODO: illustrate with an example).
 This is particularly useful when the number of documents in the query result prevents you from loading all the results in memory, otherwise firing a memory stack overflow.

 ### Transaction Management